Itaxo01/Itaxo01/README.md

 * **[Professor Who](https://www.github.com/Itaxo01/Professor-Who)**: A Fullstack web application for rating and reviewing professors and courses from the Federal University of Santa Catarina.
-The application is fully integrated with the university site for the scrapping of professors and courses, along with student verification, allowing access and use only for authenticated students.
+	- The application is fully integrated with the university site for the scrapping of professors and courses, along with student verification, allowing access and use only for authenticated students.
-Allows the access to ratings and reviews for each pair of (Course, professor), along with interaction with the reviews (Comments and likes).
+	- Allows the access to ratings and reviews for each pair of (Course, professor), along with interaction with the reviews (Comments and likes).
+	- Uses a vast set of tools, such as **thymeleaf** for the dynammic construction of pages through the stored data, **fuseJS** for the search mechanism, **JSoup** for data scrapping, and a lot of Spring functionalities for the management of the database, http sessions and API requests.
-Made with Java Spring Boot for the back-end and JavaScript, HTML/CSS for the front-end.
+	- Made with **Java Spring Boot** for the back-end and **JavaScript and HTML/CSS** for the front-end.

 ---